-Jerry continued, “The paramedics were great.
+“The paramedics were great.
 They kept telling me I was going to be fine.
-But when they wheeled me into the Emergency room and I saw the expression on the faces of the doctors and nurses, I got really scared.
+But when they wheeled me into the Emergency room, and I saw the expression on the faces of the doctors and nurses, I got petrified.
 In their eyes, I read ‘He’s a dead man!’
 I knew I needed to take action.”

 “What did you do?”

 “Well, there was a nurse shouting questions at me – she asked if I was allergic to anything, the doctors and nurses stopped working as they waited for my reply.
 I took a deep breath and yelled, ‘Bullets!!’

 Over their laughter, I told them, ‘I am choosing to live.
 Please operate on me as if I am alive, not dead.”

 Success is not an accident (check out this blog for my five secrets to success: Success is not an accident.)
 Nor is it the result of just one monumental decision.
 How you show up at your choice points is critical to your success.

 You make your choices, and then your choices make you.